 1st Workshop on Autonomic Management of Large Scale Container-based Systems

-co-located with the 2017 IEEE International Conference on Cloud and Autonomic Computing (ICCAC) , part of the FAS * – Foundations and Applications of Self * Systems
+Co-located with the 2017 IEEE International Conference on Cloud and Autonomic Computing (ICCAC) , part of the PHASE * – Foundations and Applications of Self * Systems

 Emiliano Casalicchio, Blekinge Institute of Technology, Sweden

 Nectarios Koziris, National Technical University of Athens, CSLAB, Greece

 Kurt Tutschku, Blekinge Institute of Technology, Sweden